-*The file upload is supported under the Enterprise and Enterprise Plus license.
+*The file upload is supported under the commercial license.

 File upload is one of the most requested features.
 It requires only a SINGLE LINE of code through a single function call to set_col_fileupload().
 If the PHP is installed as Apache module on the web server, the 3rd parameter is optional that the physical path is automatically mapped based on 2nd parameter, the base URL.

 All the file operations (Update, Delete) are Ajax-based.
 The page does not refresh after a file upload.